jimbojw/vibe-tasking/README.md

 3. Execute the commands to initialize the Vibe Tasking submodule.
 4. Offer to help you create an initial `CONTEXT.md` file for your project, which is essential for using Vibe Tasking effectively.
 This step itself uses guidance from a document within the newly installed Vibe Tasking submodule.

 Further steps, such as creating your first Vibe Tasking story, will typically occur in a new chat session after your `CONTEXT.md` file is in place and you invoke it.
+To begin an interactive onboarding session, you can ask your assistant a question like, "How do I get started with Vibe Tasking?"

 ## Why Vibe Tasking?
 (The Motivation)